guglielmopescatore/MongoDB_dashboard/README.md

 ## Overview

 This Streamlit application provides a user-friendly interface to visualize and analyze data from a MongoDB collection.
 Users can connect to a MongoDB database by providing the connection string, database name, and collection name.
 Once connected, the application offers two types of visualizations: Bar Charts and Line Charts, to understand the frequency of series produced per year and how the count changes when considering the number of seasons.
+The second chart display the number of crew members per year based on the data in the MongoDB collection.
+The application now reads from a `keys_to_consider.csv` file to determine which keys to consider for counting crew members.
+The dashboard provides an option for data export of the displayed graphs.
+By clicking the 'Export Data in CSV' button, users can download a .csv file containing the dataset relevant to the graphs for further analysis or reporting.

 ## Features

 - **MongoDB Connection**: Securely connect to a MongoDB database.
 - **Data Visualization**: View the data as either a Bar Chart or a Line Chart.
-- **Interactive UI**: Easily switch between different types of visualizations.
+- **Interactive UI**: Interactive Graphs with Plotly
+- **CSV export**: Data export of the displayed graphs

 ## Installation